infracost/infracost-atlantis/README.md

       <td colspan=2 align=center><a href="examples/multiple-infracost-comments/README.md">Use this option</a></td>
     </tr>
     <tr>
       <td><b>c)</b> Append cost estimates to the bottom of Atlantis' "Show output" section of the pull request comment.
-Similar to option a) but the cost estimate is somewhat hidden.
-This is how our legacy integration worked but most users want separate comments.</td>
+Similar to option b) but the cost estimate is somewhat hidden.
+This is how our legacy integration worked but most users we talked to wanted option a).</td>
       <td colspan=2 align=center><a href="examples/append-to-atlantis-comments/README.md">Use this option</a></td>
     </tr>
   </tbody>